oxidecomputer/newtype-uuid/crates/newtype-uuid/README.md

 - `schemars08`: Enables support for generating JSON schemas via schemars 0.8. *Not enabled by default.* Note that the format of the generated schema is **not currently part** of the stable API, though we hope to stabilize it in the future.
+- `proptest1`: Enables support for generating `proptest::Arbitrary` instances of UUIDs. *Not enabled by default.*

 ## Minimum supported Rust version (MSRV)